 - Place pot on stove.

-- Turn heat to medium.
+- Turn heat to med-high.

-- Add the 9 cups of liquid.
+- Add the 9 cups of liquid (soup stock + water).

 - Add the 2 1/2 cups of dried split peas.
-Rinse the peas in cold water then add them to the liquid and veggies in the pot.

 - You will be able to tell when it’s ready by tasting.
 If the peas are still crunching or hard, keep cooking.